panphora/hyperclay-local/BUNDLED_DNS_SERVER_IMPLEMENTATION_REVISED.md

 ### Troubleshooting

 **DNS not resolving:**
-1. Check servers are running: `netstat -an | grep 15353` or `netstat -an | grep 53`
+1. Check DNS server is running: `netstat -an | grep 53`
 2. Test DNS resolution: `nslookup test.hyperclaylocal.com 127.0.0.1`
-3. Check system DNS (system-dns mode): `scutil --dns` (macOS) or `ipconfig /all` (Windows)
+3. Check system DNS: `scutil --dns` (macOS) or `ipconfig /all` (Windows)
+4. Verify 127.0.0.1 is listed as primary DNS server

 **Port conflicts:**
 - Port 53: Another DNS service is running (dnsmasq, Docker, etc.)
+  - Stop the conflicting service or restart your computer
 - Port 4321: Change HTTP port in settings
-- Port 15353: Change DNS port in settings

 **VPN conflicts:**
-- VPN may override DNS settings
+- VPN may override DNS settings when connecting
-- Use high-port mode instead
+- Solution: Reconnect to VPN after starting Hyperclay Local
 - Or configure VPN to exclude `*.hyperclaylocal.com`

 **Corporate policy blocks:**
 - IT policy may prevent DNS changes
-- Use high-port mode (no system changes)
+- Contact your IT administrator
-- Or request IT to whitelist 127.0.0.1
+- Request whitelist for 127.0.0.1 DNS changes

 ## Uninstall Instructions